SoftSimu/SymPhas/DOCUMENTATION_GUIDE.md

 **Available Built-in Solvers:**
 - `SolverFT`: Forward-Time Central-Space (explicit Euler) finite difference solver.
 This is the standard explicit time-stepping method for phase-field models See `solverft.h`.
-- `SolverSP`: Semi-implicit Fourier Spectral solver (requires FFTW).
+- `SolverSP`: Semi-implicit Fourier Spectral solver.
 This solver uses spectral methods for high accuracy and efficiency on periodic domains.
 See `solversp.h` and `spectrallib.h`.
+  > ⚠️ **IMPORTANT**: The specral solver requires enabling FFTW by passing `USE_FFTW3=ON` to the cmake configuration

 New solvers can also be defined, which is explained in [Defining Your Own Solver](#defining-your-own-solver).